roothide/Bootstrap/README.md

 Any tweaks that inject into SpringBoard *will not function*.

-### <a id="faq-convert" /> How do I convert a tweak to be RootHide compatible?
+### <a id="faq-convert" /> How do I convert a tweak to be Bootstrap compatible?

 When installing a tweak, you might see a message saying 'Not Updated'.
-This tweak will need to be updated to support RootHide.
+This tweak will need to be updated to support Bootstrap.

-Install RootHide Patcher from the [RootHide repo](https://roothide.github.io).
+Install the Patcher in the sileo.
 When attempting to install a tweak, press 'Convert'.
 In the share sheet, press the Patcher app.
-When you convert a tweak to be RootHide compatible, you're given the option to directly convert simple tweaks or use rootless compat layer.
+When you convert a tweak to be Bootstrap compatible, you're given the option to directly convert simple tweaks or use rootless compat layer.
 If a tweak doesn't work with directly converting, try the rootless compat layer!
 You will need to install rootless-compat as a dependancy.

 ### <a id="faq-discord" /> I have a question that isn't listed here.
 Where do I go for help?

-You can join the RootHide Discord [here](https://discord.com/invite/scqCkumAYp).
+You can join the our Discord [here](https://discord.com/invite/scqCkumAYp).

 ## Credits